beta-tester/RPi-GPS-PPS-StratumOne/README.md

 it is passed by the kernel to /dev/pps0.<br />
 in chrony there is a specific timing offset requirement to NMEA, that may cause the PPS to be seen as falsetick and may be rejected by chrony.
 - **PPSx**, is coming from the gpsd service via shared memory and is also a combination of NMEA and PPS, but handled by gpsd service.<br />
-it has a bit less accuracy than the PPS direckly.<br />
+it has a similar accuracy than the PPS direckly.<br />
 gpsd is "_simulating_" PPS internaly, in the case there is no real PPS received on time. even there is no real PPS signal coming from the gps device on time, chrony will see the PPSx as trusted time reference.<br />
-for this reason use PPSx, in case you have a weak intermitten PPS signal coming from the gps device.
+for this reason use PPSx, PPSy or PPSz, in case you have a weak intermitten PPS signal coming from the gps device.
 - **PPSy**, is coming also from gpsd service like as PPSx.<br />
 it has the same accuracy as PPSx because they have the same time source.<br />
 - **PPSz**, is coming also from gpsd service like as PPSx but via a socket.<br />
-it has the same accuracy as PPSx because they have the same time source.<br />
+it has the same accuracy as PPSx because they have the same time source.
-_the PPSz may break until the next system reboot, when the chrony.service is restarted._

-to restart chrony, use:<br />
+to properly restart chrony, use:<br />
-`sudo systemctl stop gpsd.* && sudo systemctl restart chrony && sudo systemctl start gpsd && echo Done.`<br />
+`sudo systemctl stop gpsd.* && sudo systemctl restart chrony && sudo systemctl start gpsd`<br />
-but this will break all connections to gpsd-clients.
+but this will disconnect all connected gpsd-clients.